JamesAmato/cmb-ml/README.md

 ## More todos from a text file... need to organize and clean these out

 Later:
-    - Cross-check if Wang prediction dropoff matches simulation nside_max
+    - [x] Cross-check if Wang prediction dropoff matches simulation nside_max (Result: It's from applying the beam; we set an lmax there.)
-    - Script backup needs to include
+    - [x] Script backup needs to include
-        - library versions
+        - [x] library versions
-        - config files (and hydra condensed config)
+        - [x] config files (and hydra condensed config)
-        - copied into per directory, not just top level
+        - [x] copied into per directory, not just top level
-    - Logs into stages
+    - [x] Logs into stages
     - Root out all hardcoding of polarization fields
     - Validation:
         - Flag for bailing out?
         - Decreasing loss?
-    - Remove 'experiment' from executors.
+    - [x] Remove 'experiment' from executors.
 Just pass the config around.
-    - Better use of 'ExperimentParameters' (same as previous?)
+    - [x] Better use of 'ExperimentParameters' (Removed instead)

 Maybe:
-    - TESTs (note: check PySM3)
+    - [ ]TESTs (note: check PySM3)
-    - Early check of configs for conflicts/issues (don't fail late because of mismatched config settings)
+    - [x] Early check of configs for conflicts/issues (don't fail late because of mismatched config settings)
     - Power spectrum object outlined below
-    - Instrument object outlined below
+    - [x] Instrument object outlined below
     - Optional instantiation of portions of Hydra Configs?
-    - Preprocess(A, making params): Can use same structure as px_analysis to generate a report/summary
+    - [x] Preprocess(A, making params): Can use same structure as px_analysis to generate a report/summary (Done: "Parallelized")
-    - Parallelize some stages
+    - [x] Parallelize some stages
-    - Preprocess in parallel
     - Decide and clean up: No cfg outside of class initializations (for Executors, in some I use self.cfg.whatever... or I can define that in __init__ for self.whatever) ?
-    - "ExperimentParams" -> Healpy reader? (unsure what this means)
     - Encourage one-offs w/ the same code calls and less boilerplate (API related)
-    - Temporary pipeline addition for "view"ing trials
+    - [x] Temporary pipeline addition for "view"ing trials
     - How to API this thing??
         - Easy to use DataLoader
         - Easy to use Analysis
+    - TQDM
+        - [ ] TQDM flag
-    - Use TQDM flag; add TQDM iterator sometimes; add levels (?)
+        - [x] add TQDM iterator sometimes;
+        - [ ] add levels (?)
-    - Generic ManyMaps
+    - [x] Generic ManyMaps (Removed ManyX handlers entirely.
+Much cleaner)
-        - Inherit for ObsNumpyMaps, ObsHealpyMaps
-        - Rename "Many_X_Maps" to "Obs_X_Maps"
-        - Further generic?
-Are there other poly-assets?
-    - HD5 output instead of FITS
+    - [ ] HD5 output instead of FITS
-    - Check map file units; ensure compliance in AssetHandler reader/writer
+    - [ ] Check map file units; ensure compliance in AssetHandler reader/writer
-    - File cleanup flag for user to reclaim disk space (per asset? how?)
+    - [ ] File cleanup flag for user to reclaim disk space (per asset? how?)
-    - Each contaminant we want in its own stage
+    - [ ] Each contaminant we want in its own stage
-    - Each precursor values with prng values in its own stage
+    - [ ] Each precursor values with prng values in its own stage
-    - Simulation splits separate from training splits +1: filter to ensure training is subset of simulation (and same for analysis) (I think this is referring to a potential conflict in the config files.
+    - [x] Simulation splits separate from training splits +1: filter to ensure training is subset of simulation (and same for analysis) (I think this is referring to a potential conflict in the config files.
 Something along the lines of sim_num 5 required for stage C, but not stage B. Similar is which epochs are saved during training, used for prediction, used for post, use for analysis)
+        - Done: Overrides are added for configs
-    - CMB-like spectrum generator based on... ???
+    - [ ] CMB-like spectrum generator based on... ???
 (Hu?)
-    - AssetHandlers broken into multiple files?
+    - [x] AssetHandlers broken into multiple files?
-    - Enable Multirun
+    - [ ] Enable Multirun

 - Physics questions:
     - When running lower resolution, how do we pick parameters?